A jewel in the Adnams brewery crown, the 17th-century Swan combines contemporary panache with…

 Our Inspector's view

-The Swan has recently undergone a total refurbishment, which has been done to a very high standard; the hotel is situated just a short walk from the beach on the main high street amid a range of shops and amenities.
-The public rooms have a wealth of charm and character; they include a choice of dining options (The Tap Room and The Still Room Restaurant) a lovely lounge fronting onto the high street and a large outside terrace, which leads to the beer tasting room.
-The bedrooms are tastefully appointed and have a range of modern facilities including coffee machines, bluetooth speakers and large TVs.
+The Swan is situated just a short walk from the beach on the main high street amid a range of shops and amenities.
+Public rooms have a wealth of charm and character, and include a choice of dining options (The Tap Room and The Still Room Restaurant) a lovely lounge fronting onto the high street, and a large outside terrace, which leads to the beer tasting room.
+Bedrooms are tastefully appointed and have a range of modern facilities including coffee machines, bluetooth speakers and large TVs.

 Features